IvanFan/skilltree/system-design/tiny-url.md

 collect relevant data

 **Calculate:**

 Use the distributed id generator to generate a 64bits integer and convert the 64bits integer to a 62hex

+Redirect

+use 302 which is temporary redirect

+301 is always redirect but it will miss the relevant information